basho/basho_docs/source/languages/en/riak/dev/references/backend-api.md

 (specs).

 Specs are used by [dialyzer](http://www.erlang.org/doc/man/dialyzer.html), an Erlang static analysis tool.
-It is recommended to copy these specs into any custom backend modules and use them as a guide for development to avoid errors and ensure full compatibility with Riak.
+We recommend copying these specs into any custom backend modules and use them as a guide for development to avoid errors and ensure full compatibility with Riak.